-7. Raise the vehicle by rotating the jack handle clockwise.
-Raise the vehicle far enough off the ground so there is enough room for the spare tire to fit.
+- Raise the vehicle by rotating the wheel wrench clockwise.
+Raise the vehicle far enough off the ground so there is enough room for the spare tire to fit. - 4.
+Remove all of the wheel nuts.

-Remove all of the wheel nuts and, if you have a wheel cover, use your fingers to carefully pry the wheel cover from the wheel.
-Then take off the flat tire.
+If you have a wheel cover, use your fingers to carefully pry the wheel cover from the wheel.
+Then remove the flat tire.